What is lactic acidosis?

 This buildup of acids causes an imbalance in the pH level of the body, which should always be alkaline, not acidic.
 Lactic acid buildup occurs when there is not enough oxygen in the muscles to break down glucose and glycogen.
 This is called anaerobic metabolism.

 There are two types of lactic acid: L-lactic and D-lactic.
 Most forms of lactic acidosis are caused by too much L-lactate.
-There are two types of lactic acidosis including:
+There are two types of lactic acidosis:

 The symptoms of lactic acidosis are typical of many health problems.
 If you experience any of these symptoms you should contact your doctor immediately.
 Your doctor can help determine the root cause.
 Some of the common symptoms of lactic acidosis are medical emergencies, fruity breath (a possible indication of a serious complication of diabetes, called ketoacidosis), confusion, jaundice (yellowing of the skin or whites of the eyes), difficulty breathing, rapid breathing.

 If you know or suspect that you have lactic acidosis and these symptoms, go to the emergency room immediately.
-Other symptoms of lactic acidosis include fever or extremes, muscle cramps or pain, weakness, and overall feeling of physical discomfort, abdominal pain or discomfort, diarrhea, decreased appetite, and headache.
+Other symptoms of lactic acidosis include fever or extremes, muscle cramps or pain, weakness, an overall feeling of physical discomfort, abdominal pain or discomfort, diarrhea, decreased appetite, and headache